 599b, Thesis.
 9 credits.
 Proposals for the Thesis option must be submitted by the beginning of the preceding fall term for review by the Design and Rules Committee.
-Students with approved proposals enroll in a 3-credit Thesis Preparation Seminar (709a) in the fall term.
-Successful completion of 709a, including the submission of a complete program, documentation, and project statement for review and approval by the Design Committee, is the prerequisite for enrollment in this studio.
+Students with approved proposals can enroll in 714a Case Studies in Architecture and Urbanism or take an Independent Study with an instructor of choice in the fall term as thesis preparation.
+Successful completion of 714a, including the submission of a complete program, documentation, and project statement for review and approval by the Design Committee, is the prerequisite for enrollment in this studio.
 Keller Easterling, coordinator.